-- Adapters are named correctly

-- The control team is created

-- The team and loopback are named

-- 1. Open Network Connections, if it is not already open.

-- a) From the Windows Start menu, in the Run or the Search programs and files box, type ncpa.cpl and press Enter.

-The Network Connections window opens.

-2. Select Advanced, then Advanced Settings...

-3. On the Adapters and Bindings tab, depending on the K2 system storage, order adapters as follows:
+- Adapters are named correctly according to their PCI bus location - The control team is created - The team and loopback are named - 1.
+On the Windows desktop right-click My Network Places and select Properties.
+The Network Connections window opens. - 2.
+Select Advanced, then Advanced Settings... - 3.
+On the Adapters and Bindings tab, depending on the K2 system storage, order adapters as follows: